 Caring for Gender Non-Conforming Students

-The University of Missouri Student Health Center is committed to providing quality healthcare for all MU students, including those who identify as transgender.* Nationally, we recognize that transgender, gender queer, gender variant and gender non-conforming individuals tend to be inadequately served by the healthcare community.
-As a result, the Health Center is engaged in an ongoing comprehensive effort to continue to improve our services.
+The University of Missouri Student Health Center is committed to providing quality health care for all MU students, including those who identify as transgender.* We recognize that transgender, gender queer, gender variant and gender non-conforming individuals often are inadequately served by the health care community.
+The Student Health Center is engaged in an ongoing effort to improve our services.

-- Ongoing training in gender identity issues for our staff.
+- Training in gender identity issues for our staff.

-When calling the Health Center for your first visit, we ask your legal name.
-But when you give us your preferred name it will show up in our electronic medical record system.
+When scheduling your first visit, we ask both your legal name and your preferred name.
+After that, your preferred name will appear prominently in the electronic health record system.

 - We must designate sex assigned at birth.

-*Please note that we use the term transgender to include those individuals who identify as gender non-conforming, including but not limited to: gender queer, gender variant, bigender, transsexual, or other specific terms that individuals feel may more accurately describe their experience of themselves..
+*We use the term transgender to include those individuals who identify as gender non-conforming, which includes but is not limited to: gender queer, gender variant, bigender, transsexual, or other specific terms that individuals feel may more accurately describe their experience of themselves.